agabor/docs/_includes/embedded_c/push-notifications.md

 The installation ID is a unique identifier for the device, so you should make sure to assign different installation IDs to different devices (i.e. your UUID generator has enough randomness).
 After you do the above, the device will automatically create an Installation object with this installation ID.

-If you do not pass in an installation ID, the SDK will automatically generate an installation ID for you, and create an Installation object with it upon the first request sent to Parse.
+If you do not pass in an installation ID, the SDK will automatically generate an installation ID for you, and create an Installation object with it upon the first request sent to MSG.
 There are several events that will trigger this:`parseGetInstallationId`,`parseSetSessionToken`,`parseSendRequest`, and`parseStartPushService`.

 You can retrieve your installation ID with the`parseGetInstallationId` function: